Iris Weinshall: Staten Island Ferry

 The Staten Island Ferry system transports 65,000 passengers a day on the five-mile ride between St. George Terminal on Staten Island and Whitehall Terminal in Manhattan.
 The boats operate 24 hours a day, 365 days a year and have been a vital municipal service since 1905.
-During Weinshall's tenure, DOT has taken a number of steps to modernize the Staten Island Ferry service.
+During Weinshall's tenure, DOT took a number of steps to modernize the Staten Island Ferry service.
 In February 2005, Weinshall joined Mayor Michael R. Bloomberg at the opening of the new Whitehall Ferry Terminal in Lower Manhattan.
 Later that year, in May, DOT celebrated the grand opening of the renovated St. George in Staten Island.
-Since 2004, DOT has also introduced three new, state of the art ferries: the Guy V. Molinari, John J. Marchi, and most recently the Spirit of America.
-The $40 million, 310 foot vessels were built by the Manitowoc Marine Group in Marinette, Wisconsin, and replaced the Kennedy class ferries, which have been in operation for more than 40 years.
+Since 2004, DOT has also introduced three new, state-of-the-art ferries: the Guy V. Molinari, John J. Marchi, and most recently the Spirit of America.
+The $40-million, 310-foot vessels were built by the Manitowoc Marine Group in Marinette, Wisconsin, and replaced the Kennedy class ferries, which have been in operation for more than 40 years.

-The normally low profile job of DOT Commissioner came into the spotlight following the 2003 Staten Island Ferry crash that killed 11 passengers.
+The normally low-profile job of DOT Commissioner came into the spotlight following the 2003 Staten Island Ferry crash that killed 11 passengers.
 After the deadly crash, Weinshall came under harsh criticism for allowing patronage relationships to compromise the safety of the ferry operations.

 Since 2003, DOT has made significant progress to enhance safety on the Staten Island Ferry.
-In April 2004, Weinshall appointed Captain James C. DeSimone, a 30-year maritime industry veteran to serve as Chief Operating Officer for the Staten Island Ferry and shortly thereafter appointed Margaret Gordon a maritime safety and security expert to serve as executive director of Safety and Security at the ferry.
-In October 2005, after a year long effort to develop and implement a comprehensive safety management system for the Staten Island Ferry, the American Bureau of Shipping presented the Department of Transportation with a "Voluntary Document of Compliance Certificate" for the DOT Staten Island Ferry Division and "Voluntary Safety Management Certificates" for all operational ferryboats.
+In April 2004, Weinshall appointed Captain James C. DeSimone, a 30-year maritime-industry veteran to serve as Chief Operating Officer for the Staten Island Ferry and shortly thereafter appointed Margaret Gordon, a maritime safety and security expert, to serve as executive director of Safety and Security at the ferry.
+In October 2005, after a year-long effort to develop and implement a comprehensive safety management system for the Staten Island Ferry, the American Bureau of Shipping presented the Department of Transportation with a "Voluntary Document of Compliance Certificate" for the DOT Staten Island Ferry Division and "Voluntary Safety Management Certificates" for all operational ferryboats.
 The New York City Department of Transportation is now the first ferry operator in the United States to voluntarily comply with this internationally accepted safety regime.